Alfred Ford: Association with ISKCON

 In 1974, Ford initiated as a disciple of A.C.
-Bhaktivedanta Swami Prabhupada (Srila Prabhupada), whom he first met in Dallas, USA.
+Bhaktivedanta Swami Prabhupada (Srila Prabhupada), whom he first met in Dallas, Texas.
 He joined the International Society for Krishna Consciousness (the Hare Krishnas) in 1975, and that same year he made his first trip to India with Prabhupada.

-Ford assisted in the establishment of the first Hindu temple in Hawaii and also donated $500,000 to help establish the Bhaktivedanta Cultural Centre in Detroit which was completed in 1983.
+Ford assisted in the establishment of the first Hindu temple in Hawaii and also donated $500,000 to help establish the Bhaktivedanta Cultural Centre in Detroit, which was completed in 1983.
 Alfred Ford has made many significant donations to ISKCON over the years, which have assisted ongoing projects to build the Pushpa Samadhi Mandir of Prabhupada.

-In 2003 Ford spent a week in Moscow lobbying for the construction of a proposed $10 million Vedic cultural centre.
+In 2003, Ford spent a week in Moscow lobbying for the construction of a proposed $10 million Vedic cultural centre.
 It was said that Ford would "make a significant financial contribution for the project" if it happened.

 He also bought a $600,000 mansion to house a Hare Krishna temple and learning centre in Honolulu.

 Ford is the chairman of the Sri Mayapur Temple of the Vedic Planetarium (also called TOVP), which is building the world's largest Vedic Hindu Temple in Mayapur, West Bengal, India at the sacred birthplace of Chaitanya Mahaprabhu, a prominent figure in the ISKCON's Gaudiya Vaishnava tradition.
 On March 1, 2024, Ford addressed the gathering of Krishna devotees during the opening of the east wing of the temple in Mayapur.

-Health Issues
+Health issues

-On July 22, 2025, Ambarīśa Dasa suffered a stroke while visiting the US state of Maine.
+On July 22, 2025, Ford suffered a stroke while visiting the US state of Maine.
 It was reported he was in critical condition on July 23, 2025 by ISKCON News.
 On August 6, 2025 it was reported he had been discharged from the hospital and was undergoing his recovery in a rehabilitation facility.
-On August 10 2025, TOVP Vice Chairman H.G.
+On August 10, 2025, TOVP Vice Chairman H.G.
 Braja Vilasa Das made a call for prayer, reporting Ford had returned to critical condition in hospital.
 As of September 10, 2025, Ford had been discharged from the rehabilitation facility and was living at home with his daughter.